Is your mint plant exploding to the point that you feel guilty for not using it?

 Berries and mint pair beautifully.
 Mix plain unsweetened Greek yogurt with strawberries (or mixed berries) and sprinkle with chopped fresh mint.
 De-lish.

-Add 3-4 fresh mint leaves to your chocolate protein smoothie for delicious variety.
-I love ice, water, USANA Chocolate Nutrimeal, flax seeds and mint whipped up in the blender.
+Add 3-4 fresh mint leaves to your chocolate protein smoothie for a delicious variety.
+I love ice, water, chocolate protein powder, flax seeds, and mint whipped up in the blender.
+Mint is wonderful in berry smoothies, too.

 This combo is DELICIOUS alone as a side or on top of mixed greens as a salad, or use it as a bruschetta topper with a whole grain baguette and goat cheese.
 Your friends will be impressed.
 The measurements are fluid, I’d say about 2 cups halved or quartered strawberries mixed with 10-20 leaves each of chopped mint and basil.
 3-4 tablespoons of a high-quality aged balsamic will finish it perfectly.